Lecture 5

 Deontology must address four issues:

-Different versions of deontological theories were proposed, e.g., by a British philosopher and Aristotelian scholar, Sir William David Ross (1877 - 1971) and by a German philosopher Immanuel Kant (1724 - 1804).
+Two classical versions of deontology were developed by a British philosopher and Aristotelian scholar, Sir William David Ross (1877 - 1971) and by a German philosopher Immanuel Kant (1724 - 1804).
 Ross's theory is relatively simple and illustrates well some general features of deontological thinking.
 So, it will be discussed first.

 W. D. ROSS'S SYSTEM OF PRIMA FACIE DUTIES